MicrosoftDocs/cpp-docs/docs/build-insights/tutorials/build-insights-function-view.md

 ## Overview

-Build Insights is a tool, now integrated into Visual Studio, designed to help you optimize your build times--especially for large projects like AAA games.
+Build Insights, now integrated into Visual Studio, designed to help you optimize your build times--especially for large projects like AAA games.
 Build Insights provides various analytics such as **Functions** view, which helps diagnose slow code generation time.
 It displays the time it takes to generate code for each function, and shows the impact of [`__forceinline`](../../cpp/inline-functions-cpp.md#inline-__inline-and-__forceinline).

 The `__forceinline` directive tells the compiler to inline a function regardless of its size or complexity.
 Inlining a function can improve runtime performance by reducing the overhead of calling the function, but it can increase the size of the binary and impact your build times.
 For optimized builds, the time spent generating code is a significant contributor to the total build time.
 In general, C++ function optimization happens quickly.
 But in exceptional cases, some functions can become large and complex enough to put pressure on the optimizer and noticeably slow down your builds.